/* * external links open in new window */

 American Airlines Status Levels

 There are four American Airlines status levels: Gold (40,000 loyalty points), Platinum (75,000 loyalty points), Platinum Pro (125,000 loyalty points) and Executive Platinum (200,000).
 Status levels are calculated annually from March 1 to February 28.
-(I hit Platinum in January 2025 and my status is valid until March 31, 2026.)
+(For example, I hit Platinum Pro again in December 2025 and my status is valid until March 31, 2027.)

 How are American Airlines Loyalty Points Calculated